U.S. fracking firms stay in top gear despite oil price slump

 “It all depends how low oil prices go and how long they stay there - and the jury is still out on that,” said Judith Dwarkin, director of energy research at ITG Investment Research in Calgary.
 “We will be watching the rig deployment.”

-“I don’t care if fracking slows in the United States,” Sarfraz said.
+“I don’t care if fracking slows in the United States,” Safraz said.
 “You have to take a longer term view.”

 Reporting By Edward McAllister; Editing by Tomasz Janowski